hannorein/rebound/docs/orbitalelements.md

 `pomega`        | longitude of pericenter
 `f`             | true anomaly
 `M`             | mean anomaly
 `E`             | Eccentric anomaly.
-Because this requires solving Kepler's equation it is only calculated when needed in python and never calculated in C. To get the eccentric anomaly in C, use the function `double reb_tools_M_to_E(double e, double M)`
+Because this requires solving Kepler's equation it is only calculated when needed in python and never calculated in C. To get the eccentric anomaly in C, use the function `double reb_M_to_E(double e, double M)`
 `l`             | mean longitude = Omega + omega + M
 `theta`         | true longitude = Omega + omega + f
 `T`             | time of pericenter passage